 When next you're thinking of tossing out an old or damaged t-shirt, consider how you can repurpose it.
-You can turn old and torn clothes into cleaning rags.
+You can turn old and torn clothes into cleaning rags or use them to replace paper towels.
 This small practice reduces the environmental impact of throwing clothes into the trash.
 So your zero waste journey doesn't have to be so daunting.

-Donating is a simple way to give back and also a step to embrace a zero-waste lifestyle.
+Donating is a simple way to give back and also a step toward embracing a zero-waste lifestyle.
 When people think of zero waste tips, donating may not immediately come to mind.
 However, it makes a significant difference when you clear out things you don't need to give to people that need them.

 Learning a few sewing and repair tips can save you from generating a lot of waste.
 This is often related to clothing items, including shoes.
 A zero-waste lifestyle begins with small lifestyle changes you implement within the home.
 Through repairing, you avoid throwing out everything that has minor defects.
 You're able to fix items and use them for longer.